 A number of student organizations and student chapters of professional organizations help to foster the social interaction and professional development of Penn Dental Medicine students.
-Following are the active student groups for the 2012-2013 academic year as complied by the Penn Dental Medicine Executive Student Council with mission statements and/or planned acitivities for the year provided by each group.
+Following are the active student groups for the 2014-2015 academic year as complied by the Penn Dental Medicine Executive Student Council with mission statements and/or planned acitivities for the year provided by each group.

 The purpose of this association is primarily to facilitate the sharing of knowledge and experiences, the establishment of professional and community contacts, service-based outreach to the Philadelphia community, and the discussion of common interests and concerns among its members.

 Membership in the CDA shall not be limited to persons of Chinese background, but rather, is open to all students, residents and faculty members interested in Chinese culture.
-We are planning to host a Chinese New Year’s event intended to both celebrate this occasion and to educate the UPENN Dental community about the traditions and cultural significance of this holiday.
+We are planning to host a Chinese New Year’s event intended to both celebrate this occasion and to educate the Penn Dental community about the traditions and cultural significance of this holiday.

 The Jewish Dental Student Society at Penn serves to provide religious, cultural, and social experiences for its Jewish student body.
 Events include Shabbat dinners, lunch n’ learns, volunteering opportunities, and social events.
 The group also collaborates with the Jewish Graduate Student Network of Greater Philadelphia, offering opportunities to interact with Jewish graduate students and young adults across the city.

-Zymurgists of Penn Dental is dedicated in providing members an opportunity to homebrew, learn the science behind fermentation and offer a more thorough understanding of the beer culture in America and around the world.
+Zymurgists of Penn Dental is dedicated in providing members an opportunity to homebrew, learn the science behind fermentation, and offer a more thorough understanding of the beer culture in America and around the world.
 Our club is comprised of unique individuals with all levels of home brewing experience who share an appreciation for the libations of hand-crafted beer.